Numero sign: French

 The numero symbol is not in common use in France and does not appear on a standard AZERTY keyboard.
 Instead, the French Imprimerie nationale recommends the use of the form "no" (an "n" followed by a superscript lowercase "o").
 The plural form "nos" can also be used.
 In practice, the "o" is often replaced by the degree symbol (°), which is visually similar to the superscript "o" and is easily accessible on an AZERTY keyboard.

 Indonesian and Malaysian

 "Nomor" in Indonesian and "nombor" in Malaysian; therefore "No." is commonly used as an abbreviation with standard spelling and full stop.

 Italian

 The sign is usually replaced with the abbreviations "n." or "nº", the latter using a masculine ordinal indicator, rather than a superscript "O".

-Philippines
+Philippine languages

 Because of more than three centuries of Spanish colonisation, the word número is found in almost all Philippine languages.
 "No." is its common notation in local languages as well as English.

 Portuguese

-In Portugal the notation "n.º" is often used, as in Spain.
-In Brazil, where Portuguese is the official language, "nº" is often used on official documents.